A Digital Nomad Guide to Zanzibar

 Jambo Mambo!
 How are you?
 Welcome to the land of Hakuna Matata, an enchanting island of Zanzibar!

 Zanzibar is an insular autonomous region of Tanzania located 15 miles off the coast of the mainland, which consists of 2 large islands, Unguja and Pemba, and many small islands.
-Unguja is a Swahili name for Zanzibar, and it is a home of breathtakingly clear turquoise-blue water, idyllic beaches, exotic spices (particularly cloves, nutmeg, cinnamon, and black pepper), and… the Freddy Mercury’s birth house!
-As long as the first 3 reasons (there are definitely more!) to visit the island are widely known, the last one comes as a surprise to many.
+Unguja is a Swahili name for Zanzibar, and it is the home of breathtakingly clear turquoise-blue water, idyllic beaches, exotic spices (particularly cloves, nutmeg, cinnamon, and black pepper), and… Freddy Mercury’s birth house!
+The first 3 reasons (there are definitely more!) to visit the island are widely known, but the last one comes as a surprise to many.

 The population of the island is approximately 900,000 inhabitants, and a fourth of them live in Zanzibar City, the island’s capital city.
 The most widely spoken language is an extensively Arabicised form of Swahili (Kiswahili).
 Asian communities speak Gujarati, Hindi or Urdu, and English and Swahili are widely used and understood.